rajeshpillai/phoenix-tdd/features.md

     - remove redundant code from room.ex (as we don't need now.
 Later we will add it as needed as per requirement)
 - Creating Rooms
   - User story: As a user, I want to visit the chat room index page and create a chat room by name
+    - Create an outside test
+    - Create an inside model test
+    - Create a test for validation of name presence and uniqueness